emr4allproject/openmrs-distro-emr4all/README.md

-# Somalia EMR OpenMRS 3.0 Application
+# Emr4all Distribution OpenMRS 3.0 Application

-This project holds the build configuration for the Somalia EMR OpenMRS 3.0 application.
+This project holds the build configuration for the emr4all EMR OpenMRS 3.0 application.

 ## Quick start